MarcelRG/marcel-cool-astro/README.md

 ![3DM](/public/images/3DM.gif)

 Buuut I decided to keep it simple, since I didn't want to impact load times.
-In the end, tailwind's animation utilites where fine for most of what I needed.
+In the end, tailwind's animation utilities where fine for most of what I needed.

 ### Notable features: